 - Help employees make sense of situations at work and deal with it professionally

-Below is the list of course benefits of our Gibbs’ Reflective Cycle objectives
+Below is the list of course objectives of our Gibbs’ Reflective Cycle course

 - Define Gibbs’ reflective cycle and its impact in the workplace and the employees